mainmatter/playbook/project-procedure/digital-products/README.md

 [_"Minimum viable product"_](https://en.wikipedia.org/wiki/Minimum_viable_product)).
 Each subsequent increment adds a coherent set of functionality to the product that extends it in a way that is meaningful to its users.

+Software projects are highly dynamic.
+The bigger the scope and the complexity of a project, the likelier it is to steer off track, resulting in delays and budget overruns.
+By limiting the scope per increment, complexity and thus risk are minimized and also usable versions of the product that provide value to users are available earlier in the process.
+These early versions of the product can already be shared with users and be used to acquire valuable feedback which might even result in a shift of focus or project direction.

 ## Kick-Off Meeting